ForgeL4bs/ReFrame/readme.md

 ### 26/04/25

--Added Support to specify a timeline from which you wanna extract frames.
+* Added Support to specify a timeline from which you wanna extract frames.
 Works kind of like trimming the video(same same but different).